Agos95/sportchemy/docs/content/docs/shortcodes/_index.md

 - *`img_style` : default `"max-height:300px;"`*
   Additional style parameters for each `<img>` tag.
   To have a better results, the advice is to set max-height a bit lower than the resize option.
+- *`class` : optional*
+  Custom class to add in addition to `sportchemy-gallery`.
 - *`id` : optional*
-  Specific id for the table, useful for targetting the specifc gallery with CSS.
+  Specific id for the gallery, useful for targetting the specifc gallery with CSS.
 - *`fancybox` : default `"true"`*
   Add fancybox css and js.
   In case of multiple galleries in the same page, you can set it to false to avoid multiple imports.